Missing Sticks

 Our younger generation honors our WWII vets at a Zephyrhills Reenactment, February 2009.
 These Reenactors authentically represents Item Company, 3d Battalion, 506th PIR.

-© 2000-2010 John M. Taylor
+© 2000-2023 J. M. Taylor

-Click HERE to contact the author and HERE to return to his Home Page
+Click HERE to return to Home Page